-Why do people give their precious time and resources to strangers?
+by Jean Rhodes Why do people give their precious time and resources to strangers?
 Is it pure altruism or are there other motivational forces at work?
 This is an intriguing question that has implications for our efforts to encourage volunteerism and charitable donations.
 Fortunately, a growing number of scholars have focused on non-profit organizations as an […]

 Topics of Interest